COVID-19 Shoot Guidelines

 ● Locations/studios should be cleaned prior to and after shooting.
 Locations/studios may want to take this on themselves and charge an extra fee for this.

-● Avoid distant locations which would require overnight accommodation for those involved.
+● Where possible, avoid distant locations which would require overnight accommodation for those involved.

 ● Avoid locations/studios which will not permit minimum 2m-distancing.